DmitriiDenisov/research_oversampling/README.md

 Available in `Research_gamma.ipynb`

-- [x] Visualization of previous point
+- [x] Generate multiple points for two points on 2D

 Available in `Research_gamma.ipynb`

+- [x] Visualization for above on 2D

+Available in `Research_gamma.ipynb`

 - [ ] Generate new point for two points for n dimentional space

+- [ ] Generate multiple points for two points for n dimentional space

 - [ ] Generalize this approach for n minority points for n dimentional space